scott-testit/elastic-demo/README.md

 Retrieve an entire play.
 Use a Term query to search for a specific 'term' in a specific field (exact match) https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html

 `curl -H "Content-Type: application/json" 'http://localhost:9200/shakespeare/_search?pretty' -d '{ "query": { "term" : { "play_name" : "Hamlet" } } }'`

 ## Pagination

 By default, searches return 10 results, but you can use the `size` attribute to get more results back and `from` to specify a range.

-Like many attributes, this can be specified in the body of the request or in query params

 ## Fields